William Wilson - The Tribune

 VFW rites will be provided by Symmes Valley Veterans.

-In lieu of flowers, donation may be made to Symmes Valley Veterans, c/o Tim Carpenter, 3473 County Road 6, Kitts Hill, OH 45645 and/or St. Mary’s Catholic Church, c/o Father David Hufman, 905 South 5th Street, Ironton, Ohio.
+In lieu of flowers, donations can be made to Symmes Valley Veterans, c/o Tim Carpenter, 3473 County Road 6, Kitts Hill, OH 45645 and/or St. Mary’s Catholic Church, c/o Father David Hufman, 905 S. Fifth St., Ironton, Ohio.

 Phillips Funeral Home, 1004 S. Seventh St., Ironton, is honored to assist the Wilson family.